nickth3man/orbital-vsat/README.md

 - **SQLAlchemy**: For robust database interactions and schema management
 - **NLTK & scikit-learn**: For NLP tasks including sentiment analysis and topic modeling
 - **Matplotlib & Seaborn**: For visualization of audio data and analysis results

-All dependencies are listed in `requirements.txt` and will be automatically installed during setup.

 ### Setup